Thank you for trying AMP!

 If you are unsure of your inmate's location, you can search and locate your inmate by typing in their last name, first name or first initial, and/or the offender ID number to get their accurate information immediately Registered Offenders

-The Department of Youth Rehabilitation Services is a medium to low-security detention center located at 450 H St, NW Washington, DC that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes which they are accused.
+The Department of Youth Rehabilitation Services is a medium to low-security detention center located at 450 H St, NW Washington, DC that is operated locally by the Juvenile Justice Department and holds youths awaiting the determination of punishment for the crimes of which they are accused.
 Most of the adolescents are here for less than two years.

 Along with the Youth Services Center (YSC), Court-involved youth under secure placement and committed to DYRS may also be assigned to the following secure facilities: